dandi/handbook/docs/about/policies.md

   the original uploader to obtain consent.
 The DOI and the URL of the original object are retained.
 -->
+- **User data on Dandihub:** At present user data on Dandihub will be removed at periodic intervals and should not be seen as persistent.

 ## Longevity